Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 #### Example

-The following example files illustrate a simple use-case of the barcode module.
+The following example files illustrate a simple use-case of the Barcode module.

 ###### Example  Activity
 > in onCreate or onActivityCreated lifecycle methods